j0lv3r4/docss/log.md

 - when I erase something from the editors, the result doesn't
 - the page doesn't load the results from the localStorage
+- when the page loads doesn't call the option pressed